 Jesus also prayed for His disciples, but before completing His mission, He prayed for all of us: “I am praying not only for these disciples but also for all who will ever believe in Me through their message.”
 (John 17:20 NLT).

-Jesus obtained spiritual nourishment through the Word of God and completing the work of God.
-He encourages us, through the disciples to obtain the same nourishment for ourselves.
+Jesus obtained spiritual nourishment through the Word of God and by completing the work of God.
+He encourages us, through His disciples, to obtain the same nourishment for ourselves.